 Handling grievances – everything you need to know – 5 handy tips

-It is important for an organisation to have an effective grievance procedure which allows staff to raise issues within the workplace in a way which…
+It is important for an organisation to have an effective grievance procedure which allows staff to raise issues in a way which is fair and…

 It is important for an organisation to have an effective grievance procedure which allows staff to raise issues within the workplace in a way which is fair and transparent.
 The purpose of a well drafted procedure is two-fold; firstly to demonstrate to staff how to raise an issue at work, and secondly to demonstrate to supervisors/managers who deal with grievances the process they should follow.